nawab312/Kubernetes/Kubernetes_Components.md

 - One Pod per Node: DaemonSets guarantee that there will be exactly one Pod running on each node in the cluster.
 If new nodes are added, a Pod will be automatically scheduled to those nodes.
 - Pods in a DaemonSet are not scheduled based on normal Deployment behavior (replica scaling); they are scheduled based on the availability of nodes.

+### ConfigMaps and Secrets ###
+**ConfigMaps**
+- A Kubernetes object used to store non-sensitive configuration data in key-value pairs
+- Use Cases: Application settings (e.g., environment variables).
+File-based configurations (e.g., .properties or .json files)
+- ConfigMaps are mounted into Pods as: Environment variables, Command-line arguments, Volumes (files in a directory).

+**Secrets**
+- Kubernetes objects to securely store sensitive information such as passwords, tokens, or certificates.
+Data is encoded using Base64 *(not encrypted by default)*.
+- Types of Secrets:
+    - Opaque: Default type for arbitrary data.
+    - TLS: Used to store TLS certificates and keys.
+- Secrets can be accessed by Pods as: Environment variables, Mounted volumes.
+- Kubernetes Secrets are stored in etcd, but by default, they are only base64-encoded, not encrypted.
+This means anyone with access to etcd storage can read sensitive data like passwords and API keys.
+To enhance security, Kubernetes provides Encryption at Rest, which encrypts Secrets before storing them in etcd.